tomr-ninja/birdwatcher/README.md

 ## Birdwatcher: because you already have Grafana

-Birdwatcher is a microservice that exposes a simple pixel tracking endpoint and relies on your existing metrics stack (Prometheus, Grafana, etc.) to collect, store and visualize the data.
+Birdwatcher is a microservice that exposes a simple pixel tracking endpoint and relies on your existing metrics stack (Prometheus, Grafana, etc.) to collect, store and visualize your website analytics data.

 If you have a Grafana instance, you can use the provided dashboard to visualize the data.
 Or you can use something else.
 Almost everything supports Prometheus these days.